It may seem like magic, but yes, you can have a complete mouth of implant teeth in just a single day!

 One day procedure, permanent results

 When it comes to providing quality, full mouth restorations in a single day, you should consider the G4 Implant Solution.

 Dr. Golpa and the doctors he has personally trained have placed more than 6000 G4 restorations.
-Patients travel from all over the world to receive this unique treatment, and patient reviews demonstrate an extremely high level of satisfaction.
+Patients travel from all over the world to locations in Las Vegas, Dallas, and Tysons to receive this unique treatment, and patient reviews demonstrate an extremely high level of satisfaction.